 This is an advanced version of the required course, which is designed to develop a deeper understanding and analysis of the key events and global historical developments from the age of discovery to the modern world.
 The scope of World History provides the latitude to range widely across all aspects of human experience: economics, science, religion, philosophy, politics & law, military conflict, geography, and the arts.
 Through research and textual analysis, students will uncover patterns of behavior, identify historical trends and themes, explore historical movements and concepts, and test theories.
 Students will also work to master their ability to communicate clearly and convincingly; express facts and opinions orally; and use technology to research, write, and present information.
 Additional, independent work and depth of rigor is utilized to prepare students for enrollment in college level classes.
-Students who successfully complete the course while enrolled in the partner community college will receive corresponding college credit at that school.
-Students will receive 0.5 Honors History/Social Science credit upon completion of this one-semester course.
+Students will receive 1.0 Honors History/Social Science credit upon completion of this year-long course.
+Please note, this is typically taught as two separate semester-long courses at the college level, which means that students may earn up to six (6) college credits should they choose to enroll at the corresponding community college.